dynobase-icon

 Create DynamoDB Global Tables using CDK

 Creating DynamoDB Global Tables with CDK is fortunately much easier.
-Table construct accepts replicationRegions property which is an array of regions where replica tables will be created.
-In Typescript, you can use it like this:
+The Table construct accepts the replicationRegions property, which is an array of regions where replica tables will be created.
+In TypeScript, you can use it like this:

 Using DynamoDB Global Tables

-Using DynamoDB Global Tables is pretty much similar to the normal way.
-The only key difference is the region you set when using DynamoDB/DocumentClient SDK.
+Using DynamoDB Global Tables is quite similar to using standard DynamoDB tables.
+The key difference is the region you set when using the DynamoDB/DocumentClient SDK.
 Make sure you're using the region where your compute resources are deployed.
-If your Lambda functions or EC2 instances are deployed in the region where you don't have DynamoDB Global Table replica, you might use a fallback to a base region.
-In Node.js it might look like this:
+If your Lambda functions or EC2 instances are deployed in a region where you don't have a DynamoDB Global Table replica, you might use a fallback to a base region.
+In Node.js, it might look like this:

 Frequently Asked Questions